opennetworkinglab/ngsdn-tutorial/README.md

 * ONOS

-The tutorial is organized around a sequence of hands-on exercises that show how to build an IPv6-based leaf-spine data center fabric.
+The tutorial is organized around a sequence of hands-on exercises that show how to build an IPv6-based leaf-spine data center fabric using P4, Stratum, and ONOS.

 ## Slides